Peterlar/animal-game/README.md

 The live link can be found here https://peterlar.github.io/animal-game/

 ## Credits
 I want to give credits to web dev simplified that has alot of tutorials and buildt the gaming area.
-Also want to give credits to W3 school helping med finding the right buttons.
+Also want to give credits to W3 school helping me finding the right buttons.
+A great thanks to the studentsupport that is always helpful.

 ## Media
 Background image was found at https://se.dreamstime.com/themed-djur-bakgrund-f%C3%B6r-djungel-eller-zoo-image117102178.